corneliusweb/space-tourism/README.md

 I learned a better way to handle dynamic backgrounds in an application.
 I practiced, and learned a lot of tanstack routing techniques while working on this project.
-Also, it created another avenue to work with TypeScript, and get familiar.
+Also, it created an avenue for me to work with TypeScript, and get more familiar.

 ### Continued development
-I look forward to using SEO tools like ZHead & UnHead to better present the pages.
+I look forward to implementing SEO by using tools like ZHead & UnHead to better present the project.
-Massive application of tooltips is being considered.
+Massive implementation of tooltips is being considered.

 ### Useful resources